erickbytes/lofipython/content/blog/automating-pytest-on-windows-with-a-bat-file-python-task-scheduler-and-box.rst

 **Setting up Email Alert Notifications on a Box Folder**

 The above script checks the test results and creates a file with any failed tests in a different folder.
 I `edited the folder's settings <https://support.box.com/hc/en-us/articles/360044194073-Manage-Notifications-for-Enterprise-Users>`__ to email me when a new file is added, thanks to Box notifications.
+We use
-We use `Box <http://www.box.com>`__ for secure file sharing at my day current day job.
+`Box <http://www.box.com>`__ for secure file sharing at my day current day job.

 Alternatively for those without Box, you could use 'ole trusty `smtplib <https://docs.python.org/3/library/smtplib.html>`__ to send the failure alerts with python.
 I chose the easier, ready to go option.
 Remember, "`Simple is better than complex <https://zen-of-python.info/simple-is-better-than-complex.html>`__."

-Or the `pywin32 module <https://github.com/mhammond/pywin32>`__ has an interface to Outlook that is very handy.
-For an example of sending a Windows Outlook email, check the very end of `this post I wrote on "Scripting Windows Like a Pro" <http://pythonmarketer.wordpress.com/2020/05/06/exploring-windows-command-line-tools-batch-file-automation-and-remote-desktop-connection/>`__.
+Also, the `pywin32 module <https://github.com/mhammond/pywin32>`__ has an interface to Outlook that is very handy.
+For an example of sending a Windows Outlook email, check the very end of `this post I wrote on "Scripting Windows Like a Pro" <http://lofipython.com/exploring-windows-command-line-tools-batch-file-automation-and-remote-desktop-connection/>`__.

-**We now have an automated testing system with email monitoring alerts if our csv file date test fails, thanks to:**
+We now have email monitoring alerts if our csv file date test fails, thanks to:

 -  Windows Task Scheduler (two tasks running each day in succession)
 -  python/pytest